dorla-h/un-remove/README.md

 ## tl;dr

 You want to un-remove your removed files?
 Now you can!
-Use this undo-able and perfectly POSIX unsupported extension of `rm`.
+Use this undo-able and perfectly POSIX-unspecified extension of `rm`.

 Call it Better RM, Super RM, NextGen RM, Extended RM or whatever.

 ## Why?